grip-on-software/monetdb-import/Database_structure.md

 -   **subtask**: Links that exists between issues and their subtasks, different from the issue links.
+Primary key is (id_parent, id_subtask).
     -   **id_parent** - INT - reference to issue.issue_id: The parent
         issue.
     -   **id_subtask** - INT - reference to issue.issue_id: The subtask